AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/scaffold/README.md

 This will alter the packages `.gitignore` file, add a `postinstall` hook and make sure that configurations for code quality tools like `eslint`, `prettier` or `jest` are in place.
-The scaffolded configuration files should are added to `.gitignore` and should not be committed.
+The scaffolded configuration files are added to `.gitignore` and should not be committed.
 They will be auto-added and updated with every `yarn install`.